wesExpress/DarkMatter/README.md

 - dm_map  - dynamic sized hash table of generic type

 Current status:
-- Textures are rendered on quads in both opengl and directx11
+- Textures are rendered on quads in opengl, directx11, and metal
-- Just starting to get a window and metal context working with Cocoa and Metal on OSX
+- transformation of vertex position with a perspective camera working
+- multiple objects not working